Why Does My Dog Need Protein?

 When considering your dog’s protein needs, consider his physical condition and activity level.
 Generally, an adult dog in good health requires around 18-25 percent protein as part of their daily diet.
 Most commercial dog foods should have a minimum protein content of about 18 percent.

 If your dog isn’t active and not getting much exercise, a food with 18 percent protein might be sufficient.
 Another sign of inactivity is excess weight.
 (If you have trouble feeling your dog’s ribs through too much padding, then it is probably overweight.)
-The important thing to remember is that age, activity level, fitness, and health problems should all be considered.
+The critical thing to remember is that age, activity level, fitness, and health problems should all be considered.
 If you have a senior dog that doesn’t run around much, then lower protein is right.
 If he’s still hunting or pulling sleds, he can benefit from a higher protein diet.

 While people once believed that older dogs routinely needed lower protein diets to avoid stress to their kidneys, veterinary nutritionists have done an about-face on this.
 Older dogs with kidney problems do, indeed, need low-protein food.
 But older dogs with healthy kidneys may need more protein as they age because muscle mass tends to diminish with age, and the seniors need the extra protein to maintain their muscles.